savi-lang/savi/spec/compiler/t_type_check.calls.savi.spec.md

        ^
 ```

-It complains when calling a `non` function with no body on a `non` reference to a trait:
+TODO: It complains when calling a `non` function with no body on a `non` reference to a trait:

 ```savi
   t_non TraitNon'non = TraitNonClass